Berkeley-CS61B/website-sp24/projects/proj0/index.md

 The Board class represents a board of tiles.

 The `private` keyword means that you won't be able to directly access the instance variables of the `Board` class.
 You will only be able to access `public` methods and variables from `Model`.
-(More on this keyword, and why it's useful, later in the class.)
+(More on these keywords, and why it's useful, later in the class.)

 To interact with a `Board` object in Task 1, you will need to use the `size()` and `tile(int x, int y)` methods.
 These methods are documented in `Board.java`.